 Step-3: Keep tearing the skin until you get to the vent.
 Here nothing is special to do right now.
 So move back again to the throat area.

 Step-4: Loose the skin of the throat with the knife.
 So you can easily separate the skin.
 Hold the throat and pull the skin around the throat.
-Don’t take off the head for now.
+Don’t take off your head for now.

 Step-5: Now skin the chicken’s legs area.
 Grab the loose skin of the chest and pull it towards the legs.
 If you can’t tear the skin anymore, give a small cut with a knife.
 It’ll help you have space for tearing.
 And do this till the end of the chicken’s feet.